Due to the current Covid-19 crisis we have relaxed the procedure for registering for this service:

 What is Patient Online Access?

 Patient Online Access is a new service which gives you access to a large part of your medical record.
 It is a different and better way to request a repeat prescription.
 It also lets you book and cancel GP appointments and has a lot of other useful features.
-We will be removing the website request form for repeat prescriptions on the 1st September 2019.

 Scroll to the bottom of the page to view registration form and leaflets.